- Part 2 - The Results Screen

 Results Display (Grouping)

-The first option is "Results Display", it will allow you to group your total results by application, or by families.
+The first option is "Results Display", it will allow you to group your total results by application, or by family.
 The available grouping options are:

 Ungrouped: This option will display all the records that match your query.